shagun751/bsnq/Trial 21 - Logs/log_bsnqM_v100.md

 - bsnqGlobVars
   - Datatypes and constants only

+#### Observations : Time-stepping : RK2
+This too does not work!
+Similar problems as Predictor-corrector

+Now I have two options:
+1. Try RK4.
+In both RK2 and Predictor-corrector I was using two values for estimating the answer.
+In AdamBash-3-Explicit, I use 3 value.
+Therefore there is some hope that RK4 might work
+1. AdamBash-3-Explicit.
+I should test with this to ensure that the results atleast work with this coz it used to work earlier.
+If it does not then please check the changes you have made [here](#predCorNote1)

 #### Observations : Time-stepping : Predictor-Corrector
 The predictor-corrector time-stepping had working in the GWCE (Generalised Wave Continuity) equation model pretty well as shown in Dresback(2004).
 We ourselves had found good results with this time-stepping in our 9-noded FEM-GWCE model, where the oscillations at lower depth and near boundaries were removed.
 With those results in mind, I tried to implement the algorithm in Bsnq equation.